 The Internet allows obsessive people to gather ‘round their obsessions and document the minute details surrounding a single aspect of life.
 Somewhere in the far reaches of the Internet I happened upon various groups of people who treat shaving like it’s some sort of hobby.
 Sociology might call this a tiny subculture.

 To you and me shaving is just one more thing we have to do.
 But to some people, shaving is their profession.
-There are people who collect razors, people who spend their evenings arguing the merits of different shaving creams; and people who restore shaving gear.
+There are people who collect razors, shaving mugs and creams, people who spend their evenings arguing the merits of different shaving creams; and people who restore shaving gear.

 What’s so great about these subcultures is that their years of expertise and trials can be condensed very quickly into a single recommendation.
 Novices can obtain answers that have taken years for experts to figure out.
 This can get us to that 80% proficiency without all the initial effort.